allanian/docker/sso/keycloak/k8s-dashboard.md

 | User Groups Retrieve Strategy | GET_GROUPS_FROM_USER_MEMBEROF_ATTRIBUTE |

 ### 1.1.
 Create a client
-!!!
-Dont forget
--   You are in the realm  `hello`
--   You have the user  `foo`
--   You belong to the group  `admin`

 Click Keycloak=>Clients=>Create
 | Option | Value |
 | ------ | ------ |